 Tardiness will not be tolerated.
 There is no grace period.
 Excessive tardiness may result in disciplinary action being taken.
 An associate will not be paid for the time he or she is tardy to work.

-Absences for a death in the associate's immediate family (spouse, child, parent or grandparent), illness with a doctor's excuse or verifiable auto accident may be deemed "excused" absences by the Company for which no disciplinary action will be taken.
+Before issuing a warning letter for Absenteeism consider if the absents periods were not for; for a death in the associate's immediate family (spouse, child, parent or grandparent), illness with a doctor's excuse or verifiable auto accident may be deemed "excused" absences by the Company for which no disciplinary action will be taken.